wp-plugins/email-users/readme.txt

 == Changelog ==

+= Version 4.6.3 =
+* Fixed several strings which were not properly set up for language translation.

 = Version 4.6.2 =
 * Refactored integration with other "Groups" plugins.
 * Added integration support with ItThinx Groups plugin.